 Safe Space Training Online

-For campuses or individuals who are unable to have Campus Pride on campus to provide Safe Space training or who would like to explore this training immediately, we offer an online courses.
+For campuses or individuals who are unable to have Campus Pride on campus to provide Safe Space training or who would like to explore this training immediately, we offer an online course throughout the year.
+We can also arrange and plan one specific to your campus community.